-- (a) At least 15 evaluable subjects with acceptable BAL samples collected from both the baseline and on-treatment BAL visits - (b) At a minimum of an overall 36 randomized subjects.
+- (a) 15 to 18 evaluable subjects with acceptable BAL samples collected from both the baseline and on-treatment BAL visits - (b) A minimum of 36 randomized subjects.

-If for any reasons the target of at least 15 evaluable subjects have not been attained with initial 36 randomized subjects, additional subjects will be enrolled to achieve the BAL enrollment target.
+If for any reasons the target of 15 to 18 evaluable subjects have not been achieved with initial 36 randomized subjects, additional subjects will be enrolled to meet the BAL enrollment target.